joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ## Stretch Tasks

 1. Add the functionality to view a single student.
-This is similar to the edit rout
+This is similar to the edit route.
 2. Add the ability to add a new student to the database.
 You'll need to create a new route, and a new view.
 You'll also need to add a link to the new student page on the students page.
 You can use the edit page as a starting point.
-4. Can you add delete functionality to the application?
+3. Can you add delete functionality to the application?
 In the case of a student, this would mean adding a delete link next to the existing edit link.
 When the user clicks the delete link, the student should be deleted from the database.